gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 disableTableOfContents: true
 ---

-Before you start building your first Gatsby site, you’ll need to familiarize yourself with some core web technologies and make sure that you have installed all required software tools.
+Before you start building your first Gatsby site, you'll need to familiarize yourself with some core web technologies and make sure that you have installed all required software tools.

 ## Familiarize yourself with the command line

 The command line is a text-based interface used to run commands on your computer.
-You’ll also often see it referred to as the terminal.
-In this tutorial, we’ll use both interchangeably.
-It’s a lot like using the Finder on a Mac or Explorer on Windows.
+You'll also often see it referred to as the terminal.
+In this tutorial, we'll use both interchangeably.
+It's a lot like using the Finder on a Mac or Explorer on Windows.
 Finder and Explorer are examples of graphical user interfaces (GUI).
 The command line is a powerful, text-based way to interact with your computer.

 Take a moment to locate and open up the command line interface (CLI) for your computer.
 Depending on which operating system you are using, see [**instructions for Mac**](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/), [**instructions for Windows**](https://www.quora.com/How-do-I-open-terminal-in-windows) or [**instructions for Linux**](https://www.howtogeek.com/140679/beginner-geek-how-to-start-using-the-linux-terminal/).